Meet San Francisco's Women Trailblazers

 A San Francisco native who became the first female licensed architect in California, Julia Morgan's legacy lives on in a number of buildings all over the Golden State.
 In her career, she worked for such titans as William Randolph Hearst.
 The ballroom bearing her name, which she designed, remains one of San Francisco's most coveted venues.

-Current Speaker of the House Nancy Pelosi represents California's 12th Congressional District, which includes most of the city of San Francisco.
+Nancy Pelosi represents California's 12th Congressional District, which includes most of the city of San Francisco.
 An outspoken politician, Pelosi was a key representative who helped push through the Affordable Care Act and the 2010 Tax Relief Act, which helped stimulate the American economy after the 2009 recession.
+She was also the first woman to serve as Speaker of the House, a position to which she was elected twice.

 Shakirah is a community organizer, educator, and writer whose work focuses on food equity.
 For Simley, ensuring equal access to quality food products can be the silver bullet for solving a community's woes, from health issues to economic struggles to environmental conditions.